thorlindberg/thesis/dissertation/5-4 vocabulary-testdriven.md

 {"sub":"Why to test and approaches to testing"}

-{"cite":"guernsey2013testdriven"} presents test-driven development as the process of writing tests that inform the criteria for a succesful functional implementation, as opposed to the traditional approach of testing for validation.
+{"cite":"guernsey2013testdriven"} presents test-driven development as the process of writing tests that inform the criteria for a successful functional implementation, as opposed to the traditional approach of testing for validation.
 He argues for various perspectives on TDD by presenting it as a `design approach` and `programming technique`.
 As a design approach it is used to derive specification of requirements from writing tests with success criteria.
 As a programming technique it is used to write `clean code` by reiterating and refactoring the code until it functionally passes test criteria.

 {"cite":"martin2018clean"} provides instructions on architecting clean software.
 His approach is grounded in a shared historical perspective of software segmentation.
 He defines clean code as concise communication of purpose and flexibility to modifications {"citep":"martin2018clean","page":"310"}.
 He defines `clean architecture` as division into autonomous layers and independence within the system.
 The layers should include at least one for business rules and another for user/system interfaces.
 The system should be independent and testable without frameworks, user interfaces, database choice, and external agencies {"citep":"martin2018clean","page":"196"}.